 - Workers who provide services through an intermediary

 - Clients who receive contractor services through an intermediary

-- Agencies who provide contractor services through an intermediary
+- Agencies that provide contractor services through an intermediary

-Fallout from the Uber ruling is expected to spill over to other entities that use gig workers, like Amazon delivery services, various takeout delivery services, and other services with similar business models.
-For businesses expanding globally, hiring gig workers could entangle them in legal troubles as workers file claims for better job security, benefits and improved working conditions.
+The fallout from the Uber ruling is expected to spill over to other entities that use gig workers, like Amazon delivery services, various takeout delivery services, and other services with similar business models.
+For businesses expanding globally, hiring gig workers could entangle them in legal troubles as workers file claims for better job security, benefits, and improved working conditions.

 Because the dust has not yet settled post-Brexit, you can expect additional laws and regulations to emerge as new obstacles arise.
 To keep you posted and help avoid the complexities of UK taxation and contributions for different categories of employees, partnering with a Global Employer of Record service provider makes good business sense.

-UK employment law draws distinctions between employees, workers and self-employed.
-Employers have the most control over employees, and employees in turn enjoy the most legal protections and rights.
+UK employment law draws distinctions between employees, workers, and self-employed.
+Employers have the most control over employees and enjoy the most legal protections and rights.
 The mutual obligations of both employer and employee are well defined, with little room for ambiguity.

-Workers are defined as individuals who provide services without having their own business entity.
-They have no protections against unfair dismissal, and no rights to severance pay.
-The self employed are contractors who run their own businesses and have even more limited protections against unfair treatment.
+Workers are individuals who provide services without having their business entity.
+They have no protection against unfair dismissal and no rights to severance pay.
+The self-employed are contractors who run their businesses and have even more limited protections against unfair treatment.

 UK Laws Governing Discrimination

 UK employment law prohibits discrimination against employees and workers based on disability, age, gender, sexual orientation, pregnancy, race, religion or marital status.
 Employers can be held liable if one of their employees discriminates against another.
 Discrimination laws apply for both hiring and termination of workers and employees.